Girma3/Rock-Paper-Scissors-Game-Project/README.md

-Rock-Paper-Scissors-Game-Project- for this project I use javascript and html and it computer vs player game.
+Rock-Paper-Scissors-Game-Project- for this project I use Html,css and javascript.
+It is computer vs player game and I pick the images from www.freepik.com